July 31st

 Commentary:

 There is a purpose for everything!
-A cowherd rears his cattle so that he can milk them or they can bear calves some day.
-What is the use of a cow that is neither able to milk nor bear a calf?
-All the tending is a wasteful effort.
+A cowherd rears his cattle so that he can milk them or so they can bear calves someday.
+What is the use of a cow which is neither able to give milk nor bear a calf?
+All the tending becomes a wasteful effort.

 It is easier to build strong children than repair broken adults.
 Guide them earlier on, so they don't become useless animals!